Healthdirect Free Australian health advice you can count on.

 What causes G6PD deficiency?

-People with G6PD deficiency do not have enough of an enzyme called glucose-6-phosphate dehydrogenase (G6PD).
-This enzyme helps protects red blood cells from damage.
+People with G6PD deficiency do not have enough of the enzyme called glucose-6-phosphate dehydrogenase (G6PD).
+This enzyme helps protect your cells from damage from a chemical process called oxidative stress.
+If you do not have this enzyme, your red blood cells have no way to protect themselves from this damage.

 How is G6PD deficiency diagnosed?